-The Los Delfines AquaPark in Cala en Blanes has a feast of water-based fun rides, some with names such as Kamikaze and the Black Hole.
+The Los Delfines AquaPark in Cala en Blanes has a feast of water-based fun rides.
 Spread across a large site, the park also has a special children’s area.
 The AquaRock Water Park in Cala n Bosch is smaller but still good, especially if your children are younger.
-As well as a range of water slides, there are also three swimming pools and trampolines.
+As well as a range of water slides, there are three swimming pools and trampolines.

 If you prefer to stay dry, then choose a glass-bottom boat trip.
-These gentle cruises close to shore around Mao Harbour, the world’s second-deepest natural harbour, allow you to see plenty of sea life below the waves while taking in some of the island’s interesting sights such as the Fortress of La Mola.
+These gentle cruises allow you to see plenty of sea life below the waves.
+You can also take in some of the island’s interesting sights such as the Fortress of La Mola.

-Away from the more obvious holiday-style things to do Menorca also has a rich array of ancient buildings and sites to explore.
-The Fortress of La Mola dates from between 1850 and 1875 and was built on behalf of the British by the Spanish as a defence against the French when they occupied nearby Algeria.
-It is considered to be a masterpiece and is well worth visiting.
+Away from the more obvious things, Menorca has a rich array of ancient buildings and sites to explore.
+The Fortress of La Mola dates from between 1850 and 1875.
+It was built on behalf of the British by the Spanish as a defence against the French when they occupied nearby Algeria.
+Many consider it to be a masterpiece and it’s well worth visiting.

-It’s also a good idea to venture from the beach towns and resorts to visit Ciutadella, a former capital of Menorca.
-It’s busy, winding and atmospheric streets contain many 17th-century Italian-style buildings.
-The town is also on the part of the island that’s nearest to its neighbouring island of Majorca and on a clear day (of which there are many), it’s possible to see its mountains and coastline.
+It’s also a good idea to visit Ciutadella, a former capital of Menorca.
+Its busy, winding streets contain many 17th-century Italian-style buildings.
+The town is on the part of the island that’s nearest to Mallorca.
+On a clear day (of which there are many), it’s possible to see its mountains and coastline.

 The modern-day capital of Menorca is Mahon (known also as Mao).
 The stunning harbour has many cafes and restaurants where you can relax and watch the yachts and boats go by.
-The thriving port town is on the east of the island and contains a lot of Georgian architecture dating from the British colonial period, as well as narrow lanes and shady squares.
+The thriving port town is on the east of the island.
+It contains a lot of Georgian architecture dating from British colonial times, as well as narrow lanes and shady squares.

 Menorca’s landscape is unspoilt and has a variety of habitats and landscapes.
-In 1993, the island was designated a UNESCO Biosphere Reserve in recognition of the diversity of its flora and fauna.
+In 1993, the island was designated a UNESCO Biosphere Reserve in recognition of its diverse flora and fauna.

-Beautiful beaches and dunes on the coast nestle against the island’s canyons, woodlands, caves and wildflower pastures.
+Beautiful beaches and dunes on the coast nestle against the island’s canyons, woodlands, caves, and wildflower pastures.
 The S’Albufera d’es Grau Park is in the north east and contains Menorca’s largest wetland.
-It’s popular with birdwatchers, who come here for the rare breeds that are hard to see elsewhere in Spain.
+Because of rare breeds that are hard to find elsewhere, it’s very popular with birdwatchers.

-If you enjoy active holidays, there is a huge range of water-sports facilities dotted around the island.
-Popular choices include windsurfing, kayaking, parasailing and jet skiing.
+If you enjoy active holidays, water sports facilities are dotted around the island.
+Popular choices include windsurfing, kayaking, parasailing, and jet skiing.
 The more sedate can hire a pedalo.

-Menorca’s warm waters also have nearly 50 dive sites and visibility of around 100 feet (30 metres), which means it’s easy to spot the variety of sea life around you.
-Cave, cavern and wreck dives will challenge the more experienced divers but there are plenty of straightforward options for novice divers too.
+Menorca’s warm waters also have nearly fifty dive sites and visibility of around 100 feet (30 metres).
+This means it’s super easy to spot the variety of sea life around you!
+Cave, cavern, and wreck dives challenge divers with more experience, but there are plenty of straightforward options for novice divers too.